 The following table summarizes our selected financial data for the periods and as of the dates indicated.
 Our selected statements of operations data for each of the years in the periods ended December 31, 2012 and 2013, and our selected balance sheet data as of December 31, 2013, have been derived from our audited financial statements and their related notes, which are included elsewhere in this prospectus.
 The unaudited selected statements of operations data for the nine months ended September 30, 2013 and 2014, and the unaudited balance sheet data as of September 30, 2014, are derived from our unaudited financial statements, which are included elsewhere in this prospectus.
-Our unaudited financial statements have been prepared on the same basis as the audited financial statements and, in the opinion of management, include all adjustments, consisting of normal recurring adjustments necessary for a fair presentation of our financial condition as of such dates and our results of operations for such periods.
+Our unaudited financial statements and, in the opinion of management, include all adjustments, consisting of normal recurring adjustments necessary for a fair presentation of our financial condition as of such dates and our results of operations for such periods.
 Our historical results are not necessarily indicative of the results to be expected for any future periods and our interim results are not necessarily indicative of the results to be expected for the full fiscal year.
 Our selected financial data should be read together with the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and with our financial statements and their related notes, which are included elsewhere in this prospectus.